Accounts Receivable Financing

 2. Asset-Based Lending (ABL)

-Commonly referred to as asset-based loans (ABL), asset-based finance is a form of business lending that relies on the collateral of your company, rather than just finances and business credit.
+Asset-based loans (ABL), is a form of business lending that uses the collateral of a business (such as equipment, machinery, and other hard or liquid assets) as consideration of a loan and not rely solely on credit.
 Traditional options look at revenue, financials, and other indicators first, and collateral second, while asset-based loan programs look at collateral first and revenue second.
-This method relies on collateral (receivables) to provide financing options, which allows companies that are growing fast to maintain the finances needed to keep up with the growth.
-While ABL is great for high-growth companies with outstanding receivables from their clients, any company that is in distress and needs to recapitalize its balance sheet can utilize asset-based lending.
+This method relies on collateral (receivables) to provide financing options.
+ABL is an option for most companies that have accounts receivable and need cash flow to stabilize there balance sheet.

 advancepoint accounts receivable financing